Skip to main content

 “I am sure the Adhiraja knows the rules.”
 A reluctant Ishaan Dev tightened his jaws and nodded.
 It was a law across the land beyond the Heemdevi to honour a last wish if a royal was executed at trial.
 Rani Surachana smiled.
 This was her only way to survive.

 “I want my daughter to behead me.”
-A gasp went across the arena as Ishaan Dev stood up perplexed.
-Maharani Priyambada took two steps back almost horrified at the words coming out of her mother’s mouth.
+A gasp went across the arena as Ishaan Dev stood up, perplexed.
+Maharani Priyambada took two steps back, almost horrified at the words coming out of her mother’s mouth.
 “She claims to be your rightful ruler.
 She can prove it by executing me and giving you justice.”
 Maharani Priyambada’s jaws tightened.
 She knew why Rani Surachana wanted this.
-She was sure her timid child who only took defence classes reluctantly could never harm a fly.
+She was sure her timid child, who only took defence classes reluctantly, could never harm a fly.
 Maharani Priyambada inhaled and stepped back, drawing the sword from her scabbard.
 The crowd gasped.

 “If the Lord wants me to do so, so be it.”
 A chill ran down Rani Surachana’s spine at Priyambada’s words.
 Adhiraja Ishaan Dev looked up at the sword in Maharani Priyambada’s hand.
 The sword of his forefathers.
 The sword of Suryapali had tasted the Neelambargarhi blood for centuries.
 But had it ever witnessed such a day?
 Adhiraja Ishaan Dev stepped forward in two minds.
 Should he ask Priyambada to stop?
 But would that not spare Surachana?
 He didn’t care.
 He wanted Priyambada and the child to be safe.
 Before Ishaan Dev could react, Maharani Priyambada had let out a shriek as if she was hurt, raised the blade to the sky as the sun shone on its steel and slashed at Rani Surachana’s neck as she knelt before the queen.
-Her strength wasn’t enough to behead the body as it lay in a pool of blood, moving as if in pain, the muscles on the hands and legs twitching as blood spattered across the ground and on the clothes of Maharani Priyambada.
-She stared at her hands, still holding the sword of Suryapali, blood-soaked and stained as Priyambada sat down on her knees beside her mother’s lifeless body staring right into her eyes.
+Her strength wasn’t enough to behead the body as it lay in a pool of blood, moving as if in pain, the muscles in the hands and legs twitching as blood spattered across the ground and on the clothes of Maharani Priyambada.
+She stared at her hands, still holding the sword of Suryapali, blood-soaked and stained, as Priyambada sat down on her knees beside her mother’s lifeless body, staring right into her eyes.
 Adhiraja Ishaan Dev rushed to hold her firmly in his arms, scared that she might fall over as the silent crowd suddenly roared into cheers for their courageous and just Maharani.
 She had proven to be the true blood of Neelambargarh and their rightful ruler.
-All the cheers died down and the vision of the blood blurred as Priyambada fainted in Ishaan Dev’s arms, with the last shriek from him calling out for her ringing through her ears.
+All the cheers died down, and the vision of the blood blurred as Priyambada fainted in Ishaan Dev’s arms, with the last shriek from him calling out for her ringing through her ears.

 Popular posts from this blog